zebbern/GoogleDorking/README.md

 - Basic Commands
 - Advanced Commands
-- Then For Pentesters i added a juicy section!
+- Then For Pentesters i added a juicy section on the bottom!

 ## Basic Commands